 Mr. Scott holds a Bachelor of Science degree in Economics from the University of Michigan and a Master of Business Administration degree from Michigan State University's Advanced Management Program.
 He also attended executive education programs at Stanford University and the Wharton School of Business at the University of Pennsylvania.

-Mr. Scott serves on the Detroit Regional Partnership board, the Detroit Economic Club board, the Detroit Children's Fund board, the OESA board, the Pope Francis Center board, the Board of Trustees for Kettering University in Flint, MI, and the Michigan State University Eli Broad College of Business Alumni Board.
+Mr. Scott serves on the Detroit Regional Partnership board, the Detroit Economic Club board, the Detroit Children's Fund board, the OESA board, the Pope Francis Center board and the Board of Trustees for Kettering University in Flint, MI.
 He is also a member of the Business Leaders of Michigan.